Last editedAug 20237 min read

 Who uses progress billing?

 Aerospace, engineering, and technology companies also use progress billing to cover the cost of expensive machinery and high-value specialists.
-It’s a useful practice for any business that needs to track costs over time and pay subcontractors.
+It’s a valuable practice for any business that needs to track costs over time and pay subcontractors.

 Key features of progress billing software